How to Create a QR Code in 2026 (Step-by-Step Guide)

 Key Takeaway

-Learn how to create a QR code in under 60 seconds.
-Step-by-step guide covering free QR code generation, customization, dynamic codes, and download formats — with screenshots.
+Create a QR code in under 60 seconds.
+Step-by-step guide covering free generation, customization, dynamic codes, and download formats for any use case.

 Creating a QR code takes less than 60 seconds — if you use the right tool.
 Whether you need a simple URL code for a business card or a dynamic QR code with scan analytics for a marketing campaign, the process is straightforward.

 This guide walks you through how to create a QR code using QRLynx, a free QR code generator that supports 40 QR code types with customization and analytics.
+QR codes were originally invented in 1994 by DENSO WAVE for tracking automotive parts, and are now standardized under ISO/IEC 18004.
 The same general steps apply to most QR code generators.

 By the end, you'll know how to: